HuguesAnnoye/HuguesAnnoye/README.md

 ## Hi there 👋

-I am [Hugues Annoye](https://huguesannoye.netlify.app/), a postdoctoral researcher in statistics at UCLouvain Saint-Louis Bruxelles wher I work on the BEAMM project (BElgian Arithmetic Microsimulation Model).
+I am [Hugues Annoye](https://huguesannoye.netlify.app/), a postdoctoral researcher in statistics at UCLouvain Saint-Louis Bruxelles where I work on the BEAMM project (BElgian Arithmetic Microsimulation Model).

 You can learn more about me or contact me [here](https://huguesannoye.netlify.app/).